dipu-bd/lightnovel-crawler/README.md

 ## (C) Getting to know the project structure

+### C1.
+Initialize

 - The `lncrawl` is the source folder.
-- Inside `lncrawl/__init__.py` contains the execution codes.
-- This file load `.env` file and calls `lncrawl/core/__init__.py`.
-This files loads basic settings and checks latest version.
+- The file `lncrawl/__init__.py` loads `.env` if exists and calls `lncrawl/core/__init__.py`.
+This files loads basic settings and checks the latest version.
 - Next, it calls `bots/__init__.py` to start the selected bot.
 By default it calls the `console` bot.
 Otherwise, the bot specified in `.env` file will be called.

+### C2.
+Creating bots

 - `bots/_sample.py` is a template to create new bots.

+### C3.
+Introducing core files

 - Inside every bot, the `core/app.py` has to be used.
 - The `core/app.py` handles all user requests.
 It creates new crawler, do the crawling, and generate output files.
-- Crawlers are inside `spiders` folder.
-Each crawler must extend the `utils/crawler.py` class.
-There is a template file: `_sample.py` inside this folder.
-You can use it to create new crawler.
-- The `spiders/__init__.py` contains very important `crawler_list` variable, which maps the crawler class definition to url of the source.
 - When user provides an input, if it is an url, then it is matched againsts this url list, and a crawler is selected.
 Otherwise, it will call the search functions defined in crawler instances.
 - The `core` folder also has `arguments.py` file, which handles the user arguments to the console app.
 - The `core/novel_info.py` process the crawled novel page, like- volume list, chapter list etc.
 - The `core/downloader.py` is to download chapter list using `ThreadPoolExecutor` created by default using `5` max-workers inside `utils/crawler.py`.

-- In `utils/crawler.py`, there are lots of helper methods.
+### C4.
+Things to know before adding a spider

+- Crawlers are inside `spiders` folder.
+- The `spiders/__init__.py` is very important.
+It has `crawler_list` variable, which maps the crawler class definition to url of the source.
+- You must use `spiders/_sample.py` as template and extend `utils/crawler.py`.
+It contains a lot of helpers.
 - **Do not keep any empty methods.
 Each methods should be implemented properly or removed from class definition.**
 - You should use `self.get_soup` to download a webpage by an URL and get an instance of `BeautifulSoup`.
 Check other crawlers for example.
 - `self.get_request` is to get the `response` object downloaded from given url.
 - `self.extract_contents` method takes an soup element as input, and produces a list of HTML strings containing the paragraphs of the chapter content.
 Before calling this method, set the `self.blacklist_patterns`, `self.block_tags` and `self.bad_tags` to customize it.
 - `novel_title`, `novel_author`, `novel_cover`, `volumes` and `chapters` should be set when getting novel info.
 - The `chapters` must contain list of all chapters of the novel.
 Each item must contain these keys:
   - `id`: 1 based index of the chapter
   - `title`: the title name
   - `volume`: the volume id of this chapter
   - `volume_title`: the volume title (can be ignored)
   - `url`: the link where to download the chapter
 - If you do not provide `volume_title`, it will be resolved in post-processing stage from `volume` field.
 - The `volumes` must contain a list of volumes.
 Each item must contain these keys:
   - `id`: 1 based index of the volume
   - `title`: the volume title (can be ignored) Create an empty volumes
 - If you do not want to use volumes, just insert this one: `{ 'id': 1, 'title': 'Volume 1' }` and set `'volume': 1` in every chapter object.